Menu

 Cats and dogs are usually painted as complete opposites.
 People believe they have contrasting personalities that don’t coexist.
 That can make life difficult for people who love both animals and want to keep both as pets.
-Thankfully, dog and cat cohabitation is not an impossible task.
-With these handy tips, you can help turn your cat and dog from mortal enemies into BFF’s.
+But with the right approach, cats and dogs can live together happily in UK households.
+These tips will help your cat and dog form a strong bond, reduce aggression and thrive together.

 Plan their first meeting carefully